IGVF-DACC/igvfd/README.md

 ```
 # From repository.
 $ docker compose up
+# Note if any dependencies have changed (e.g. switching between branches that rely on different version of snovault) use the build flag as well:
+$ docker compose up --build
 ```
 3. Browse at `localhost:8000`.
 4. Stop services and remove data volume: